-Once you have general background information from an authoritative source (legitimate source) as opposed to Google, you fill in a P-I-C-O chart with possible keyword terms.
+Once you have general background information from an authoritative source (legitimate source) as opposed to Google, fill in the P-I-C-O-(T) chart with possible keyword terms.
 This is preliminary to using Medical Subject Headings in an online search.

-The P-I-C-O Libguide will show you how to start the process.
-This is what a P-I-C-O chart looks like.
-Ask your librarian or instructor if you need help getting started.
+The P-I-C-O-(T) Libguide will show you how to start the process.
+Ask your medical librarian or instructor if you need help getting started.

-After the Background Search, you are ready to begin the serious work of searching MESH.
+After the background search, you are ready to map your terms to MESH.
 MESH stands for Medical Subject Heading.
-The best place to investigate your keywords for proper medical terminology is the MESH on Demand.
-Using the keywords from your P-I-C-O chart, you will check each term in the MESH BROWSER to see if there is a broader or narrower term you might use.
+The best place to investigate your keywords for proper medical terminology is the CINAHL Thesaurus or the PubMed MESH on Demand.
+Using the keywords from your P-I-C-O worksheet, find the proper MeSH term in the thesaurus OR MESH BROWSER to see if there is a preferred term or narrower term you might use.
 For instance, in addition to the word baby, you might use the term infant.
-So, we type infant into the MESH ON DEMAND page.
-Then we click on the word infant and it returns a MESH tree for infant.
-Clicking on the tree number, we see words infant and newborn.
-MESH ON DEMAND shows us additional terms we may not have considered.
+MeSH on DEMAND shows us additional terms we may not have considered.

-In the nursing profession, terminology must be exact.
+In the nursing, medical or allied health professions, terminology must be exact.
 It is essential that you use the correct term when searching a database..

-For example, if you type in the search term Latino, this is what you will see.
+For example, if you type in the search term Latino, you will be directed to use the term HISPANIC

 The preferred term for Latino is Hispanic.
-You will get more relevant results if you use that term in your searching.
-Now that you have selected your terms, you can perform your search.
-Go back to the search screen and type in your terms.
+You will get more relevant results if you use the proper term in your searching.

 It is almost impossible to do a perfect search; If more than half of your articles are relevant, you have searched correctly.
 It is not unusual to retrieve too many articles, too few, or not exactly what you need.
 When that happens, you will need to refine your search strategy.
 Search engines use algorithms.
 You must apply professional knowledge of the subject and relevancy.